Basic orientation

 Wait

 Applications are in and there's nothing left to optimize, so stop.
-Take the trip, or at least the long weekend.
-It's still event season at the schools, and a play or a game is a good second look at a place your student liked.
-Quietly get ready for every outcome in March: the yes, the waitlist, and the no.
+Plan something fun that has nothing to do with schools.
+The wait is easier when the household stays steady, and it's still event season at the schools, so attending a play or a game is a good second look at a place your student liked.
+Get ready for every outcome in March: the yes, the waitlist, and the no.

 Mid-March into April